 We have developed the below flow charts and templates to help researchers and HRECs apply the s95 and s95A guidelines.

 - Template – Application of the Guidelines under Section 95 of the Privacy Act 1988 (2014) (DOCX 112 KB)

-- Flowchart – Determining whether the s95 guidelines (PDF 405 KB)
+- Flowchart – Determining whether the s95 guidelines apply (PDF 405 KB)

-- Flowchart – Determining whether the s95A guidelines (PDF 466 KB)
+- Flowchart – Determining whether the s95A guidelines apply (PDF 466 KB)